Frequently Asked Questions

 Your financial aid offer will be void or subject to change if you are in default on any federal loans; if you do not meet academic progress guidelines; if you owe a repayment on any federal student aid; do not report changes to the financial aid office regarding housing, enrollment, number in college, or receipt of outside scholarships/grants; or if you intentionally misrepresent your financial and personal information on your FAFSA and Seton Hill applications.

-Seton Hill University reserves the right to review, revise and/or cancel an award at any time because of a change of major; financial, housing or enrollment status; or for lack of academic progress.
+Seton Hill University reserves the right to review, revise and/or cancel an award at any time because of a change of major; financial, housing or enrollment status; for lack of academic progress; and/or processing errors.

 What Is Academic Progress?